blurrycontour/zuul-gerrit/doc/source/reference/queue_def.rst

 Projects that interact with each other should share a ``queue``.
 This is especially used in a :value:`dependent <pipeline.manager.dependent>` pipeline.
-The :attr:`project.<pipeline>.queue` can optionally refer to a specific :attr:`queue` object that can further configure the behavior of the queue.
+The :attr:`project.queue` can optionally refer to a specific :attr:`queue` object that can further configure the behavior of the queue.